zagaran/sample-django-app/readme.md

 ## Creating a new ECS environment

+In the following steps, config variables go in `terraform/envs/<ENV_NAME>/main.tf`; most of them go in the definition of the `ecs_deployment` module.

+1. Create a VPC and subnets (or use the default VPC).
+This is config var `ecs_deployment.vpc_id`.
-1. Create an ECR repository
+1. Create an ECR repository.
+This is config var `ecs_deployment.ecr_repository_name`.
-2. Build and push an initial docker file to it (ECR provides docker commands for this).
+2. Build and push an initial docker file to it (ECR provides docker commands for this) and tag it with a tag called `<ENV_NAME>`.
-3. Create a bucket for holding terraform config
+3. Create a bucket for holding terraform config.
+This is config var `terraform.backend.bucket`.
-4. Create an SES identity and from email (if using SES)
+4. Create an SES identity and from email (if using SES).
+The from email is config var `ecs_deployment.ses_from_email`.
-5. Create an AWS certificate manager certificate for your domain
+5. Create an AWS certificate manager certificate for your domain.
+This is config var `ecs_deployment.certificate_manager_arn`.
-6. Create a secrets manager secret containing the config parameters needed by the application (you do not need include "DATABASE_URL", "SECRET_KEY", "AWS_STORAGE_BUCKET_NAME", or "DEFAULT_FROM_EMAIL" as those are managed by terraform in `terraform/modules/ecs_deployment/secrets_manager.tf`)
+6. Create a secrets manager secret containing the config parameters needed by the application (you do not need include "DATABASE_URL", "SECRET_KEY", "AWS_STORAGE_BUCKET_NAME", or "DEFAULT_FROM_EMAIL" as those are managed by terraform in `terraform/modules/ecs_deployment/secrets_manager.tf`).
+This is config var `ecs_deployment.web_config_secret_name`.
-7. Fill in the missing values in `terraform/envs/<ENV_NAME>/main.tf`
+7. Fill in the remaining config vars:
+    * `ecs_deployment.application_name` with a name for your application.
+    * `ecs_deployment.rds_engine_version` with the version of Postgres you want to use.
+    * `ecs_deployment.s3_bucket_prefix` with a prefix for your s3 bucket so that it will have a globally unique name (the bucket will be named `<s3_bucket_prefix>_<environment_name>`).
-8. Run terraform to set up that environment
+8. Run terraform to set up that environment:
 ```
 cd terraform/envs/<ENV_NAME>
 terraform init